7 deep breathing benefits to better your daily life

 stress response chart for deep breathing

-the effects of stress of the human body
+the effects of stress on the human body

 Cortisol can cause your body to hold onto fat, causing significant weight gain.
 While this feature would have been helpful in the ancient past when food was scarce, it’s less helpful today.

-But when you’re able to let go of stress, you’re also helping yourself avoid excess weight gain.
-Individuals that practice deep breathing exercises regularly may even experience mild weight loss.
+When you’re able to let go of stress, you’re also helping yourself avoid excess weight gain.
+When you practice deep breathing exercises regularly may even experience mild weight loss.

 Of course, it’s crucial to pair deep breathing exercises with regular exercise and a wholesome diet.
-In fact, making a few simple lifestyle changes could heighten both the mental and physical benefits of deep breathing.
+In fact, making a few simple lifestyle changes could heighten both the mental and physical deep breathing benefits.

 In addition to a wide range of physical benefits, deep breathing can also improve your emotional and mental state.
 When you consider how closely the body and mind work together, this concept makes perfect sense.

-Some of the most notable mental benefits of deep breathing include:
+Some of the most notable mental deep breathing benefits include:

 Anxiety is something that nearly everyone experiences at least once in their life.
 It’s often described as a feeling of imminent doom and worry, often with little logical support.

-When you’re unable to schedule time with your therapist, or you notice anxiety’s symptoms beginning to creep in, you can use deep breathing to keep yourself calm and rational.
+When you’re unable to schedule time with your therapist, or you notice anxiety symptoms beginning to creep in, you can use deep breathing to keep yourself calm and rational.

 The best types of deep breathing exercises for anxiety relief tend to focus on holding longer exhales and inhales.
 The benefits of deep breathing for anxiety cannot be overstated.